-Given that the purpose of most websites is to provide information, you should provide as much information as possible as long as it is organized in a clear, readable and quickly scannable format for site visitors.
+Given that the purpose of most websites is to provide information, provide as much information as possible that is organized in a clear, readable and quickly scannable format for site visitors.

-The organization of your site will determine the visible buttons or top-level links that form your navigation array.
-Most smaller, local businesses should probably limit the number of main links to around 7.
+The organization of your site will determine the visible top-level links that form your navigation array.
+You should limit the number of top-level navigation links to eight.

 Also keep in mind that you can have pages on your site that aren’t necessarily linked to a button on the navigation array.